 - Future investment on a tax-advantaged (almost tax free), thus interest compounding on not only the capital gain amount but the net proceeds of the transaction.

 - Bulletproof asset protection from creditor on all the money left in the limited liability company ($476,000 plus balance of net sales proceeds)

-- Total control by Paul as manager of the limited liability company.
+- Total control by Paul as manager of the endowing entity.

 - Easy access to the funds as appropriate by long term loans at minimum interest rate required by the IRS.